signet4grn/SIGNET/README.md

 #### 2. Set configuration

-Here we set the number of chromosome to 22
+Here we set the number of chromosomes to 22

 **1.**
 ```bash